appsody/website/content/docs/stacks/modify.md

    buildah-version: "<= 1.10.0"
 ```

+You can see the full list of version comparisons that the CLI supports [here](https://github.com/Masterminds/semver#basic-comparisons).

-Following this, when the user intializes a project using the stack, the CLI will check the user matches the requirements set and if not, they will be unable to use the stack.
+When a project that uses the stack is initialized, the CLI checks whether the user meets the stack requirements.
+If the requirements are not met, the user cannot use the stack.